Fix your hijacked web browser

 Help restore your browser home page

 If your home page keeps changing back to another page, this might be a sign that your computer is infected with a virus.
-After you have updated your computer with the latest antivirus software, restore your browser home page.To change your home page in Internet Explorer 10
+After you have updated your computer with the latest antivirus software, restore your browser home page.Learn how to change your home page in Internet Explorer

 Help boost browser security by disabling add-ons